oakleyp/freebets-public/docs/design/batteries.md

 # Batteries

-There are two aspects of this project that, due to copywright law, I have to leave to the imagination of the reader.
+There are two aspects of this project that, due to copyright law, I have to leave to the imagination of the reader.
 Implementing just `Live Racing` will allow this to be used as a technical betting platform, but in order to use predictive betting, both of the following are needed.

 ## Live Racing